 You can choose to simply buy tickets or have a guided tour to see the castle, St. Vitus Cathedral, the Golden Lane (former servants quarters, a street lined with coloured houses) as well as, see the tower that used to be used to house the city’s prisoners.
 If you’re lucky you may even find the secret room used to house the Crown Jewels of Bohemia.

 St. Vitus Cathedral

 This beautiful cathedral deserves an entry of its own.
 Located in the grounds of Prague Castle, the Cathedral Tower offers an unparalleled view over the city.

 The stunning architecture of the gothic cathedral is mesmerising and reminded me of visiting the Sagrada Familia in Barcelona.
 It has pretty coloured stain glass windows too!

 The Old Town Square

 The Old Town Square makes Prague one of the prettiest Christmas breaks.
-A giant Christmas tree adorned with fairy lights is circled by carol singers and musicians with a festive market serving mulled wine and other Czech specialties.
+A giant Christmas tree adorned with fairy lights is circled by carol singers and musicians with a festive market serving mulled wine and other Czech specialities.

 If you’re not visiting at Christmas, you are still in for a treat as the Old Town Square is a real beauty.
 Though, as the top meeting place for tour guides, it can be on the busy side!

-Top of my list of things to see in Prague was the Astronomical Clock, though unfortunately during my visit the clock was undergoing its first reconstruction since WWII.
+Top of my list of things to see in Prague was the Astronomical Clock, though, unfortunately, during my visit the clock was undergoing its first reconstruction since WWII.
 This can only mean I’ll have to return, at Christmas perhaps..!